box-builder/box/docs/index.md

 run "curl -sSL '#{url}' | tar -xvz -C /usr/local"
 ```

+### Ignoring files

+Just like Docker, if a `.dockerignore` file exists, the patterns, filenames,
+and directories specified in this file will be ignored from all copy operations.

+The [copy](/user-guide/verbs/#copy) verb also has additional functionality to
+scope ignore rules down to specific copy statements.

 ### The Build Cache

 The build cache is enabled by default.
 It is not an exact cache but constructs